-Test 2: The evaluator configured the TOE to have a 24-hour IKE and 8-hour ESP limits and the VPN test peer was configured to have 25-hour IKE and 9-hour ESP limits.
+Test 2: The evaluator configured the TOE to have a 24 hour IKE and 8 hour ESP limits and the VPN test peer was configured to have 25 hour IKE and 9 hour ESP limits.
 The evaluator then connected the IPsec VPN between the test peer and the TOE.
 The evaluator observed through logs and packet captures that the connection was successful and that the TOE rekeyed each time the configured time limit was reached.
-The evaluator repeated this for both IKEv1 and IKEv2.
+This was repeated for both the EUD and RADIUS/syslog VPNs.